 The Simpson-Bowles Report made clear, specific, and realistic recommendations to achieve deficit reduction.
 Most of its ideas are well-regarded policies that economists have advocated for years.
 Congress hasn't adopted them because they are politically difficult.

 - Reduce mandatory spending.
 Reduce federal retirement benefits (including military) by $70 billion over 10 years.
-Reduce farm subsidies, school loans, and the State Abandoned Mine Fund.
+Reduce farm subsidies, school loans, and the Abandoned Mine Land fund for states and tribes.
 Allow the Post Office to run as a profitable business.
 Permit the Pension Benefit Guarantee Corporation to raise premiums.
 Let the Tennessee Valley Authority charge market rates for its electricity.
 No changes to Supplemental Security Income, food stamps, or unemployment benefits.
 Allow for increases in fees and the ability to auction in certain situtations.